Why Are the Emirates (UAE) Supporting the RSF?

 It is impossible to talk about the war in Sudan without shedding light on the role of the UAE.
 Authoritarian, aligned with the West, engaged in war against any revolutionary uprising, a paragon of global capitalism, a leader in the exploitation of uprooted labour and the valorisation of African resources. the Emirates are a major player in the background of war, displacement and genocide around the Red Sea and beyond.

 What power could stop them?
 The Emirates have nothing to fear from the political class in the USA nor in Europe.
-The special friendship with the then - and now newly elected - US President Trump, the hosting of US military bases, the recognition of Israel in the Abraham Accords, and the "energy partnership" with Germany - al. this has been headlines in recent years.
-Behind these headlines, there is a silent accord that dates back to the 1970s and can be traced back to the mechanism of "petrodollar recycling".
+The special friendship with the then - and now newly elected - US President Trump, the hosting of US military bases, the recognition of Israel in the Abraham Accords, and the "energy partnership" with Germany - all this has been headlines in recent years.
+Behind these headlines, there is a silent accord, which dates back to the 1970s and can be traced back to the mechanism of "petrodollar recycling".

 In the early 1970s, the situation in the Western economies was characterised by workers' struggles: wage demands and the struggles for the expansion of the welfare state caused inflation, which was exacerbated by rising energy prices.
 In this situation, the "oil crisis" of 1974 became a game changer: siphoning off mass purchasing power, and accumulation of dollar assets in the hands of OPEC.
-Economny changed from demand- to supply side, and the worker`s struggles were silenced.
+Economny changed from demand- to supply side, and the worker's struggles were silenced.
 However, the OPEC assets were re-invested in the Western economies, and used for arms purchases.
+This meant that the Western Capitalist Economies did not suffer, but the then working classes dit.
 The Eurodollar market was the starting point of a transformation from Keynesian towards global capitalism, which began with the rise of the financial markets and has since produced a world of weapons and digital technologies, but also a world of hunger and genocide.

 Germany and the United Arab Emirates (UAE) maintain intensive diplomatic relations.
 The strategic partnership agreed in April 2004 is an expression of this.
 In September 2022, Federal Chancellor Scholz agreed to revitalise the Strategic Partnership during his visit to the UAE together with the President of the UAE, Mohamed bin Zayed Al Nahyan.
 In 2023, the Emirates were once again Germany's most important economic partner in the region with a bilateral trade volume of over EUR 14 billion.
 German imports from the UAE increased by 150% in 2023, with around 1,200 German companies based in the UAE, many of which cover the entire region including (parts of) Africa and Asia.
 The German-Emirati Chamber of Industry and Commerce, headquartered in Dubai and with an office in Abu Dhabi, supports the trade exchange.
 In addition, the energy partnership between Germany and the UAE to promote cooperation in the field of renewable energies was expanded to an energy and climate partnership in November 2021.